-Independent workforce compliance is important for any business that currently uses or is considering using independent talent.
+If your business currently uses or is considering using independent talent, it is important to be aware of independent workforce compliance.
 In order to operate legally, companies must take steps to comply with relevant laws, policies, and regulations regarding independent contractors.
 Proper engagement and management of this talent pool is very different than maintaining compliance for a workforce of traditional employees.
 Below, we outline four important things to know about compliance for the independent workforce.

-1. Engaging an Independent Contractor is Different Than Hiring an Employee
+1. Independent Contractor Engagement is Different Than Hiring an Employee

 Today’s regulatory environment for independent contractor engagement is complex.
 By law, independent contractors represent a different category of worker and there are different laws that govern how they can be engaged and treated in a work environment.

 One of the most important things to be aware of is when to classify a worker as an independent contractor and when to classify them as an employee.
 This is not a choice that can be left to the discretion of a client or employer—there are specific federal, state, and local laws that govern whether a worker can be considered an independent contractor or employee.
 Confusingly, however, because there is no universal definition of “independent contractor,” there is a lot of ambiguity with these laws.
 Depending on how they are interpreted, a worker could be seen as an independent contractor from one perspective and as an employee from another.